Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Methods

-Our stellar catalogue is described in \S\ref{secStars}.
-To constrain our models, we use a planet catalogue derived from the \Kepler{} DR25 KOI table (only keeping planet candidates around stars in our stellar catalogue), where we also: \begin{enumerate}[leftmargin=*] \item replace the transit depths and durations with the median values from the posterior samples in \citet{R2015}, \item replace the planet radii based on the transit depths and the updated \citet{B2020} stellar radii, and \item only keep planets in the period range $[3, 300]$d and planet radii range $[0.5, 10] R_\oplus$. \end{enumerate}
+Our stellar catalog is described in \S\ref{secStars}.
+To constrain our models, we use a planet catalog derived from the \Kepler{} DR25 KOI table (only keeping planet candidates around stars in our stellar catalog), where we also: \begin{enumerate}[leftmargin=*] \item replace the transit depths and durations with the median values from the posterior samples in \citet{R2015}, \item replace the planet radii based on the transit depths and the updated \citet{B2020} stellar radii, and \item only keep planets in the period range $[3, 300]$ days and planet radii range $[0.5, 10] R_\oplus$. \end{enumerate}